 If your kid is being bullied, it can be a painful experience.
 Many kids are unsure of what to do when they get bullied, and you must make sure they have the correct information.
 Lots of children use the wrong methods to deal with bullying, or they refuse to act at all.
-Lots of kids have an incorrect idea of what to do if they are bullied, so make certain they do not make these errors.
+Many kids have an incorrect idea of what to do if they are bullied, so make certain they do not make these errors.

-If your child is being bullied, make certain that they do not believe it is their fault.
+If your child is being bullied, make certain they do not believe it is their fault.
 Many kids do not understand this and deal with low self-confidence and emotional issues if they blame themselves for being bullied.

 Bullying is never the fault of the victim, no matter why they are being singled out for.
-Make sure your kid understands this so they do not struggle with regret.
+Make sure your kid understands this, so they do not struggle with regret.
 They will also be more ready to share their issues if they realize that the other kid is to blame.

 Make certain your child does not bully the person back or use physical violence.
 You should teach them positive methods to protect themselves and make sure they do not take part in continuing the cycle of bullying.
 Children will often aim to hurt their bully’s back, and while this may work for a while, it will just perpetuate the problem.
 Kids who are bullied will typically attempt to get revenge in this way, but it is not the best method to do something about it.